Colon Anatomy and Function

 A benign polyp is a non-cancerous growth, ranging in size from a pea to a golf ball.
-The larger the polyp, the greater the chance of developing cancer.
-Early removal of polyps may prevent them from progressing to cancer.
+The larger the polyp, the greater the chance of containing or developing cancer.
+The goal of early removal of polyps is to prevent them from progressing into cancer.

 These small outpouchings in the colon result from a diet that is too low in fiber.
-They may result in recurrent infection, bleeding, or perforation.
-Removal of the segment of colon containing diverticulae will help to prevent these complications.
+Complications that may result from diverticulosis include recurrent infection, bleeding, or perforation.
+Removal of the segment of colon containing diverticula will help to prevent these complications.

 Bowel Prep instructions for colon surgery – Click here for more info.